Skip to content

 Verify

-After creation, you can find both the Deployment and a linked Pod:
+After creation, you can find both the Deployment and the linked Pod in the same namespace:

 # NAME READY UP-TO-DATE AVAILABLE AGE